Update: This article was last updated on 10th December 2024 to reflect the accuracy and up-to-date information on the page.

 Here are some key benefits of teaching 3D printing to kids:

-- Encourages creativity: 3D printing allows kids to create and design their own objects, which can be a great way to encourage creativity and imagination.
+- Encourages creativity: 3D printing allows kids to create and design their objects, which can be a great way to encourage creativity and imagination.

 - Introduces kids to new technologies: 3D printing is a cutting-edge technology that is used in a variety of industries.
 Introducing kids to 3D printing can help them become familiar with new technologies and may spark an interest in STEM (science, technology, engineering, and math) fields.